 Beyond the diverse habitats it provides for wildlife in the area, the Chesapeake Bay serves another critical purpose: It’s the foundation of our local economy.
 It’s home to two of the five major shipping ports in the North Atlantic and supplies us with the seafood and recreational activities that fuel our local businesses.
 Imagine a summer on the Chesapeake with no swimming, fishing or boating!
 In order to continue reaping the benefits of the Bay, we need to take responsibility for its conservation.

-How We’re Changing The Chesapeake
+How We’re Changing the Chesapeake

-Our many education programs convey a message of hope to generations young and old: There’s still time for change, and every effort counts.
+Our many hands-on education programs convey a message of hope to generations young and old: There’s still time for change, and every effort counts.
 We aim to instill in the community a sense of responsibility and empowerment regarding conservation issues, such as those surrounding the Chesapeake Bay.
 There’s strength in numbers, and we can ensure a healthy future for the Bay and its watershed by working together to preserve and restore it today.

 How You Can Get Involved

-Join us and other volunteers as we team up to save the Bay!
+Join us and other volunteers as we team up to restore the Bay!
 The Aquarium Conservation Team (ACT!) provides volunteers like you with hands-on opportunities to help restore habitats, learn about watershed dynamics and develop the knowledge and skills to serve as participants and leaders in environmental stewardship.